 from “The Mystery of the Incarnation (4)” in The Word Appears in the Flesh

 I was once known as Jehovah.
-I was also called the Messiah, and people once called Me Jesus the Savior because they loved and respected Me.
-But today I am not the Jehovah or Jesus that people knew in times past—I am the God who has returned in the last days, the God who shall bring the age to an end.
-I am the God Himself that rises up at the ends of the earth, replete with My entire disposition, and full of authority, honor and glory.
-People have never engaged with Me, have never known Me, and have always been ignorant of My disposition.
+I was also called the Messiah, and people once called Me Jesus the Savior with love and esteem.
+Today, however, I am no longer the Jehovah or Jesus that people knew in times past; I am the God who has returned in the last days, the God who shall bring the age to an end.
+I am the God Himself that rises up from the end of the earth, replete with My entire disposition, and full of authority, honor, and glory.
+People have never engaged with Me, never known Me, and have always been ignorant of My disposition.
 From the creation of the world until today, not one person has seen Me.
-This is the God who appears to man during the last days but is hidden among man.
-He resides among man, true and real, like the burning sun and the flaming fire, filled with power and brimming with authority.
+This is the God who appears to man in the last days but is hidden among man.
+He resides among man, true and real, like the burning sun and the blazing flame, filled with power and brimming with authority.
 There is not a single person or thing that shall not be judged by My words, and not a single person or thing that shall not be purified through the burning of fire.
 Eventually, all nations shall be blessed because of My words, and also smashed to pieces because of My words.
-In this way, all people during the last days shall see that I am the Savior returned, I am the Almighty God that conquers all of mankind, and I was once the sin offering for man, but in the last days I also become the flames of the sun that burn all things, as well as the Sun of righteousness that reveals all things.
-Such is My work of the last days.
-I took this name and am possessed of this disposition so that all people may see that I am a righteous God, and am the burning sun, and the flaming fire.
-It is so that all may worship Me, the only true God, and so that they may see My true face: I am not only the God of the Israelites, and am not just the Redeemer—I am the God of all creatures throughout heavens and earth and seas.
+In this way, all people during the last days shall see that I am the Savior returned, and that I am the Almighty God that conquers all of mankind.
+And all shall see that I was once the sin offering for man, but that in the last days I also become the flames of the sun that incinerate all things, as well as the Sun of righteousness that reveals all things.
+This is My work in the last days.
+I took this name and am possessed of this disposition so that all people may see that I am a righteous God, the burning sun, the blazing flame, and so that all may worship Me, the one true God, and so that they may see My true face: I am not only the God of the Israelites, and I am not just the Redeemer; I am the God of all creatures throughout the heavens and the earth and the seas.

 from “The Savior Has Already Returned Upon a ‘White Cloud’” in The Word Appears in the Flesh